abaisero/gym-gridverse/docs/guides/observation_functions.rst

 The ObservationFunction Protocol
 ================================

 An observation function is a generative function which represents a (stochastic) mapping from a state to an observation.
-Using the :py:mod:`typing` standard library, the observation function type is defined as a :py:class:`typing.Protocol` with a :py:meth:`__call__` member which receives a :py:class:`~gym_gridverse.state.State` and an optional :py:class:`numpy.random.Generator`, and returns an :py:class:`~gym_gridverse.observation.Observation`.
+Using the :py:mod:`typing` standard library, the observation function type is defined as a callable :py:class:`typing.Protocol` which receives a :py:class:`~gym_gridverse.state.State` and an optional :py:class:`numpy.random.Generator`, and returns an :py:class:`~gym_gridverse.observation.Observation`.